 LESS GOOD FOR Large families or anyone looking for a roomy kitchen

-This layout has probably become the second most popular fixed-bed layout after the island bed.
+This is probably the second most popular fixed-bed layout, with only the island bed surpassing it.

-The single beds are usually (but not always) high, to allow enough room for a garage underneath.
-They can often be joined to form a sort-of double, usually by pulling out a central platform and inserting an infill cushion.
-Overall, fixed single beds take up less room than an island bed, which is why they are much more common than island beds in van conversions.
+You’ll usually (but not always) find the single beds are high, allowing enough room for a garage underneath.
+These can typically be joined to create a sort-of double, normally by pulling out a central platform and adding an infill cushion.
+Fixed single beds take up less room than an island bed, which is why they are more common than island beds in van conversions.

-The beds themselves are just as large and comfortable, however, and often come with more storage possibilities underneath, such as wardrobes with hanging rails that slide out.
+The beds are just as large and comfortable though, and often have storage possibilities underneath, such as wardrobes with sliding out hanging rails.

 GOOD FOR Couples who want luxury, but also prefer to have their own sleeping space, or friends travelling together